deepsquare-io/ClusterFactory/web/docs/getting-started/03-core-apps-deployment.md

 However, we found that this would cause coupling problems with k0sctl (for example, you would have to redeploy the k0s cluster every time you need to update ArgoCD, which means downtime).

-We think that the `extensions` field in `k0sctl.yaml` should only be used for network applications, or should not be used at all.
+We believe that the `extensions` field in `k0sctl.yaml` should only be used for network applications, or should not be used at all.

 :::